 St. George home prices are not only among the most expensive in Maine, but St. George real estate also consistently ranks among the most expensive in America.

-St. George is a blue-collar town, with 38.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in St. George, you'll notice that it is more blue-collar than most other communities in America.
+38.94% of St. George’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, St. George is a town of managers, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in St. George who work in farm management occupations (15.86%), legal occupations (10.84%), and management occupations (9.87%).

-Telecommuters are a relatively large percentage of the workforce: 23.54% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in St. George telecommute to their jobs.
+Overall, about 23.54% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, St. George is a great place for families with children to consider.
-First of all, many other families with children live here, making St. George a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, St. George has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+St. George is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, St. George’s overall crime rate is lower than average for the country.

 One of the nice things about St. George is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.